Panko8/ADL2020/README.md

 - OUR_MODEL_WEIGHT_PATH: the file downloaded in Description-(3)
 - INPUT_IMAGES_DIR: the unzipped directory downloaded in Description-(4)
-- OUTPUT_VIDEO_DIR: the directory you would like the output images are put in
+- OUTPUT_VIDEO_DIR: the directory you would like the output images to put in

 2. Then simply type ...